Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 ## Upgrade NCN storage nodes into the customized image

 For the CSM upgrade from CSM 1.3 to CSM 1.4, the NCN storage node image does not change so there is no need to 'upgrade' to the customized storage image.
-The NCN storage nodes should not be 'upgraded' and instead should be personalized by following the procedure in [management-nodes-rollout documentation](../workflows/management_rollout.md#3-execute-the-iuf-management-nodes-rollout-stage) for [personalizing storage nodes](../workflows/management_rollout.md#34-ncn-storage-nodes).
+The NCN storage nodes should not be 'upgraded'.
+Instead, they should be personalized by following the procedure in [management-nodes-rollout documentation](../workflows/management_rollout.md#3-execute-the-iuf-management-nodes-rollout-stage) for [personalizing storage nodes](../workflows/management_rollout.md#34-ncn-storage-nodes).

 However, the image is provided and is customized during the [prepare images](./prepare_images.md) stage.
 The following steps can be followed if it is desired to 'upgrade' the storage nodes into this image.
 Note that personalizing the NCN storage nodes has the same result as performing this node rollout.

-1. Get the image ID and CFS configuration created for management nodes during the `prepare-images` and `update-cfs-config` stages.
+1. Get the image ID and CFS configuration created for NCN storage nodes during the `prepare-images` and `update-cfs-config` stages.
 Follow the instructions in the
 [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation to get the value for `final_image_id` and
 `configuration` for the image with a `configuration_group_name` value matching `Management_Storage`.
 These values will be needed when upgrading the NCN storage nodes in the following steps.